 - 1 teaspoon salt

 - 2 cups shredded cheese like Gruyere or cheddar

-Place steamed cauliflower in the prepared baking dish and pour cheese sauce over.
+- Place roasted cauliflower in the prepared baking dish and pour cheese sauce over.

-- Cauliflower notes: Use fresh cauliflower instead of frozen.
+- Cauliflower: Use fresh cauliflower instead of frozen.
 Frozen will make your cauliflower au gratin way too watery.

 - Make it Gluten Free: Use gluten free breadcrumbs and gluten free all-purpose flour.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.

 Nutritional values shown are general guidelines and reflect information for 1 serving using the ingredients listed, not including any optional ingredients.
 Actual macros may vary slightly depending on specific brands and types of ingredients used.